 Want a strong core?
-Stop doing sit ups.
+STOP doing sit ups.
+Do this instead.

 When we think of someone as having a strong core, we’ll often visualize 6 pack abs.
 Unfortunately, the ability to see someone’s rectus abdominis (the muscle that people refer to as the “six pack”) says very little about their overall core strength.
 And having an over developed rectus abdominis can lead to muscular imbalance and increase the risk of low back pain or injury.
 Most of us already sit for long periods of time and our core is flexed forward.
 If the only core strengthening we do are sit ups, we make the problem (being in a forward leaning position all day) worse (repeatedly leaning forward (sit ups).